ibilley7/ibilley7/README.md

 * CMSC335 - Web Application Development with JavaScript

 ## 🎸Hobbies
 I am just as committed to my hobbies as I am to my career!
 I love to athletic and workout.
 In fact, I am an executive member and player for my club rugby team🏉!
-My other hobbies include reading, playing the guitar, and playing video games!
+My other hobbies include reading📙, playing the guitar🎸, and playing video games🎮!